15.) Show off your ice skating moves at Whole Foods Downtown

 525 N Lamar Blvd.
 512-542-2209.
 Tickets $10, skates included.
 Open daily November 27 through January 9, 10 a.m. to 9 p.m.
 Website.

 14.)
 Buy locally-made treasures at the Armadillo Christmas Bazaar

 The 2011 Armadillo Christmas Bazaar.
 Video: YouTube User Brandon Fuller.

-This December 14 through 24, head down to the Palmer Events Center for the shopping extravaganza of your life: the Annual Armadillo Christmas Bazaar.
+Starting mid-December, head down to the Palmer Events Center for the shopping extravaganza of your life: the Annual Armadillo Christmas Bazaar.
 Featuring more than 160 fine art and artisan vendors, the Armadillo Christmas Bazaar basically ensures that you’ll find epic (if not quirky) holiday gifts for friends and family members — and all while savoring cold beer and great food.
-Expect to hear a heck of a lot of live music too; this year’s Bazaar is hosting 34 bands and musicians.
-Their 2016 lineup included some pretty big names like Alpha Rev, Ruthie Foster, Ray Wylie Hubbard, Carolyn Wonderland, and Shiny Ribs, so get excited for this year!
+Expect to hear a heck of a lot of live music too; each year’s Bazaar hosts a slew of bands and musicians.

 13.)
 Lovingly decorate a cedar tree on Loop 360